In a June 2016 interview a still-on-the-rise musician laid out the rest of her year's plans for entertainment site PopCrush.

 "It's completely and utterly amazing because obviously we were devastated as a family," her brother Marcus shared during a March 2017 appearance on Elvis Duran and The Morning Show.
 "For the first three months, we didn't even do anything, and then around August, I would say, 'Hey, you know, we have so much music that she's been working on.'
 And close fans, friends and family have asked us about it constantly, and we owe it to her."
 Another studio album, All Is Vanity has also been released and other unreleased tracks are forthcoming as her YouTube numbers continue to rise.

 Marcus and parents Tina Grimmie and Bud Grimmie were also on hand to accept the Humane Society's Impact Award in April 2017 on behalf of the singer who had worked so hard to "save my beautiful, beautiful animals" as she once put it to her YouTube followers.

 Undoubtedly it's her family left the most broken by the tragic turn her life took, but with a strong devotion to their faith, they've been careful to search for the silver lining.
-Even the end of Tina's long battle with cancer last September was labeled as bittersweet, a message from the Christina Grimmie Foundation, a non-profit created to support families devastated by gun violence and breast cancer, noting that mother and daughter have been reunited.
+Even the end of Tina's long battle with cancer in 2018 was labeled as bittersweet, a message from the Christina Grimmie Foundation, a non-profit created to support families devastated by gun violence and breast cancer, noting that mother and daughter have been reunited.

 At her memorial service, paid for by an insistent Levine, the trio took to the stage to share how grateful they were that Grimmie's work would remain forever etched in the hearts of fans.
 "All I'm going to say is thank God for the mark she left on this world," said Marcus, while Bud explained how he was coping with the loss.